pmq20/libautoupdate/README.md

   - a new version is considered detected if this string is not a substring of the server's reply

 It never returns if a new version was detected and auto-update was successfully performed.
-Otherwise, it returns one of the following integer to indicate the situation.
+Otherwise, it returns one of the following integers to indicate the situation:

 |  Return Value  | Indication                                                                                  |
 |:--------------:|---------------------------------------------------------------------------------------------|